skip to content

 Key takeaways

-As the CRA’s new guidance requires Regulation 105 withholding on amounts paid to non-residents for the reimbursement of subcontractor fees for services rendered in Canada, it effectively reduces the amount the non-resident corporation will receive by the 15% withholding tax on these payments.
+As the CRA’s new position requires Regulation 105 withholding on amounts paid to non-residents for the reimbursement of subcontractor fees for services rendered in Canada, it effectively reduces the amount the non-resident corporation will receive by the 15% withholding tax on these payments.
 It is important to consider the following next steps:

-1. Customers should carefully review agreements and invoices with non-resident contractors who use subcontractors to provide services in Canada, to determine if their Regulation 105 withholding tax obligations have changed.
-This will help customers comply with their withholding tax obligations in light of the CRA’s new position and to minimize the risk of non-compliance penalties.
+2. When the CRA’s change in position was first announced in 2024, customers should have carefully reviewed agreements and invoices with non-resident contractors who use subcontractors to provide services in Canada, to determine if their Regulation 105 withholding tax obligations have changed.
+This remains a crucial step to take with new agreements entered into as this will help customers meet their withholding tax obligations and minimize the risk of penalties once the CRA’s administrative relief ends on June 30, 2026, and the CRA implements its updated position.

-The information in this publication is current as of September 18, 2024.
+The information in this publication is current as of August 18, 2025.

 This publication has been carefully prepared, but it has been written in general terms and should be seen as broad guidance only.
 The publication cannot be relied upon to cover specific situations and you should not act, or refrain from acting, upon the information contained therein without obtaining specific professional advice.
 Please contact BDO Canada LLP to discuss these matters in the context of your particular circumstances.
 BDO Canada LLP, its partners, employees and agents do not accept or assume any liability or duty of care for any loss arising from any action taken or not taken by anyone in reliance on the information in this publication or for any decision based on it.